Blog/Best Time to Take Tirzepatide

 Maintenance17+Minimal for mostPersonal preference

 Side effects are worst during dose escalation (particularly the first increase from 2.5 to 5 mg) and improve once you reach a stable dose.
 Treat each dose increase as if it were a first injection when planning your timing.
+Schedule your first injection at a new dose on a low-activity day.

 Missed Dose Protocol